Have questions about extra time on the SAT and ACT? Here are answers to the frequently asked questions we receive.

 Because extended time on the SAT will not significantly help the average student, the SAT grants extended time quite easily as long as a student gets extended time in school.

-How do I know if my child needs extended time on the SAT and ACT?
+How do I know if my child needs extra time on the SAT and ACT?